freakout42/macrocalc/docs/index.md

     . ' h e l l o |v|

 you have marked A1 as range starting point and set A1 to text "hello".
-Lets enter some numbers and a formula by typing:
+Lets enter some numbers and a formula:

     1 |v| 2 |v| . a 2 + a 3 $ |v|